uds-lsv/anea/README.md

 ANEA is a tool to automatically annotate named entities in unlabeled text based on entity lists for the use as distant supervision.

 An example of the workflow can be seen in this [video](https://www.youtube.com/watch?v=eXwho2Pq6Eg).
-For the additional material regarding the COLING Demo Track submission, please check the subdirectory *additional* of this repository.
+For the additional material of the PML4DC paper, please check the subdirectory *additional* of this repository.

 ## Installation